Zora Neale Hurston was born in 1891 in Alabama and died in Fort Pierce, Florida in 1960.

 In 1942 she published her autobiography, "Dust Tracks On A Road", and became famous at last.
 She was written up in Who's Who In America and other reference works.
 At last she was recognized as one of the most important Florida authors.

-Zora never made much money in all of the years of her literary success.
+She never made much money in all of the years of her literary success.
 America was not kind in those days to black authors, especially Florida authors, and to make things worse most of her career was during the Great Depression.

 The grave remained unmarked until 1973.